OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/role-resource-access-control-vmc.rst

 Parameter Changes in /etc/neutron/api-paste.ini
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TF RBAC operation is based upon a user token received in the
+OpenSDN RBAC operation is based upon a user token received in the
 ``X-Auth-Token`` header in API requests.
 The following change must be
 made in ``/etc/neutron/api-paste.ini`` to force Neutron to pass the user
-token in requests to the Tungsten Fabric API server:
+token in requests to the OpenSDN API server:
 ::

    keystone = user_token request_id catch_errors ....